Layr-Labs/eigensdk-go/operator/README.md

         }
       ```

-4. **Response Calculator**: To abstract your computation into the operator, we provide a `ResponseCalculator` interface with a standar `functionResponseCalculator` struct.
+4. **Response Calculator**: To abstract your computation into the operator, we provide a `ResponseCalculator` interface with a standard `functionResponseCalculator` struct.
 This struct implements the interface and a helper method for turning your function into `functionResponseCalculator`:
    - `NewFunctionResponseCalculator`: Create a response calculator from your computation function.

       ```go